 Once you have created a site that is easy to navigate on a mobile device, there are a few strategic things you can do to effectively monetize it.
-There are new technologies, which enable pixel-free, within content, native advertising strategies (ahem, you don’t need to look far to find a great example of this).
+There are new technologies, which enable pixel-free domain, within content, native advertising strategies (ahem, you don’t need to look far to find a great example of this).
 There are some other additional approaches we have found work well.
 Two of our favorites are:

 -Keep a banner on the actual page at all times, at either the top or bottom of the page.
 Have it refresh after 30 seconds with a new banner, so you can still monetize it while keeping the placement in a viewable spot.
 This creates a visual stimulus, which will slightly shift the reader’s attention and help the performance of ads, which will keep your advertisers happy.

 -Use interstitials on long articles.
 This needn’t be done on every click, but one or two per visit can be highly effective.
 These perform very well, and you can charge a price that reflects their performance.

 If you are interested in learning more or have more questions on any of the above, please leave a comment or contact us on, firstname.lastname@example.org.